-- An Aquinas College International Student Application form for the appropriate program for which they wish to pursue at aquinas.edu/apply (Undergraduate, Continuing Education, Masters of Management, etc.) - A carefully-completed Attestation of Finances Form indicating financial support and supporting documents - Translated and certified official copies of all previous academic work at the secondary school and college level - Copy of passport ID page - Proof of English Proficiency: TOEFL score of 79 or above (internet based), IELTS score of 6.5 or above, completion of ELS Language Center course of 112.
+- An Aquinas College International Student Application form for the appropriate program for which they wish to pursue at aquinas.edu/apply (Undergraduate, Continuing Education, Masters of Management, etc.) - A carefully-completed Proof of Financial Support Form (Attestation) indicating financial support and supporting documents - Translated and certified official copies of all previous academic work at the secondary school and college level evaluated by InCred or another international transcript evaluation service - Copy of passport ID page - Proof of English Proficiency: TOEFL score of 79 or above (internet based), IELTS score of 6.5 or above, Duolingo score of 100 as supplement to TOEFL or 105 as standalone test, or completion of ELS Language Center course of 112.
 This requirement is waived for citizens of countries where English is the native language.

 English Language Proficiency.
 A student cannot have a successful educational experience at Aquinas without considerable knowledge of English.
 All textbooks and lectures are in English and are designed for American students.
 Essays, examinations and term papers are expected to be written in acceptable English.
 Prior to acceptance, each international student applicant for an undergraduate degree must demonstrate satisfactory proficiency in the English language by submitting scores from the TOEFL examination or another recognized test of English-language proficiency.
-The following scores: TOEFL - Computer based (213 or higher), TOEFL -Internet based (79 or higher) or IELTS 6.5 are the minimum acceptable standard for English proficiency.
+The following scores: TOEFL - Computer based (213 or higher), TOEFL -Internet based (79 or higher) or IELTS (6.5), or Duolingo (105 as standalone or 100 as supplement to TOEFL) are the minimum acceptable standard for English proficiency.
 Two years of non-ESL based education at a U.S. Secondary School or completion of ELS Language Center course of 112 also meets this standard.
 Grades in English courses at another college or university will not be sufficient proof of English-language competence.